sanjay1626/Portfolio/README.md

-The About Me, that gives a short description of myself The Portfolio, that shows projects that are completed by myself The Contact, that allows users to input their contact info and message Design was more on just a professional simple look
+The About Me, that gives a short description of myself The Portfolio, that shows projects that are completed by myself The Contact, that allows users to input their contact info and message Design was more on just a professional simple look and would need to develop more on to the page design and response

 # Languages
     HTML,CSS, & Bootstrap